11+ Free Things To Do in Sandy Springs Ga for an Unforgettable Time

 MORGAN FALLS OVERLOOK PARK

-Open from sunrise to sunset, this playground is extensive, with clean and unique equipment.
-The playground is on high-quality “fake” grass, which I love because it is always perfect for a picnic.
-Picnic tables near the playground offer gorgeous views of the river, and large “porch” swing chairs overlook the water.
+We love Morgan Falls Overlook Park — and you will too!
+This riverside park features high-quality “fake” grass, which means it’s always perfect for a picnic.
+Picnic tables near the playground offer gorgeous views of the river, and we love the large swing chairs here.

-The park is on 30 acres and includes picnic pavilions, a playground, restrooms, a boat dock, a hiking trail, a fire pit, porch swings, and scenic views.
+Morgan Falls Overlook Park sits on 30 acres and includes picnic pavilions, a playground, restrooms, a boat dock, a hiking trail, a fire pit, porch swings, and scenic views.
+High Country Outfitters operates a seasonal waterside paddle shack, offering stand up paddleboard, kayak and canoe rentals.

 MORGAN FALLS PARK DOG PARK

-Just down a short road from the playground park is a dog park.
+Just down a short road from the playground park is the Morgan Falls Park Dog Park.
 There actually two dog parks here, one for smaller dogs and one for larger pups.

 Take your leashed pup for a walk along the river and a view of the dam.
-You can also bring a fishing pole (get your license ready!)
-It’s a great place to explore when you need a break from the slides and swings.
+You’ll also find a boat ramp and fishing pier nearby.

 EAST PALISADES TRAIL

-Located off Roswell Road, Big Tree is one of MY favorite places in Atlanta, and one of the first places I started hiking with by kiddos.
+Located off Roswell Road, Big Trees Forest Preserve is one of MY favorite places in Atlanta, and one of the first places I started hiking with by kiddos.
 We love the wooded trails and accessible places to splash in the water.

-Big Tree is a recognized old-growth forest, and through conservation efforts, they preserve a threatened environment.
+Big Trees is a recognized old-growth forest, and through conservation efforts, they preserve a threatened environment.
 If you do nothing else on this list, visit here!

 CYCLING